NextronSystems/asgard-manual/usage/maintenance.rst

 - ``/var/lib/nextron/asgard2/log/*.gz``

 They are only kept on the system if needed for further processing.
-E.g. saving/sending the log files to another system or keeping the THOR scan-results for backup reasons.
+E.g. saving/sending the log files to another system.
 If you do not need or plan to use those, they can be deleted.
 If you are unsure make a copy to another system before deleting them.

 - ``/var/lib/nextron/asgard2/downloads/*`` (except current day)